 Can you really quote accurately over the phone?

 Yes, 98% of the time we can provide an immediate free telephone quote with a fixed price simply by asking a few questions.
-We have access to property records and satellite photo's along with aerial measuring software (remember we have been doing this for almost 20 years and over 45,000 property wash's).
-On rare occasions where we are unable to accurately quote over the phone we will tell you and arrange a free home visit to quote.
+We have access to property records and satellite photo's along with aerial measuring software (remember we have been doing this for over 20 years cleaned over 55,000 properties).
+On rare occasions where we are unable to accurately quote over the phone, we will tell you and arrange a free home visit to quote.

 When/how do I pay you?

-Payment is made to the operator on completion of the work via cheque, credit card (a small surcharge applies when paying by credit card) or mobile EFTPOS.
+Payment is made to the Technician on completion of the work via cheque, credit card (Visa or Mastercard only with no surcharge) or mobile EFTPOS.
 If you are not at home when we clean your property we will leave an invoice in your letter box.
-When you get home and have inspected our work we ask that you either post us a cheque, pay by internet banking or ring us with your credit card details that evening or the following day.
+When you get home and have inspected our work we ask that you post us a cheque, pay by internet banking or ring us with your credit card details that evening or the following day.